-Last month, Sen. Bernie Sanders, and Sen. Ro Khanna (D. CA) along with several other democrats pushed a resolution through the house and senate which would have ended United States support of Saudi Arabia and the war in Yemen which has killed over 50,000 civilians, and left many more in threat of starvation.
+Last month, Sen. Bernie Sanders, and Sen. Ro Khanna (D - C.A.) along with several other democrats pushed a resolution through the House and Senate which would have ended United States support of Saudi Arabia and the war in Yemen which has killed over 50,000 civilians, and left many more in threat of starvation.
 President Trump vetoed the resolution which garnered decent bi-partisan support.

 "This resolution is an unnecessary, dangerous attempt to weaken my constitutional authorities, endangering the lives of American citizens and brave service members, both today and in the future," Trump wrote to the Senate after exercising his veto.